korchasa/awesome-chatgpt/readme.md

 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Code Review GPT is a personal code reviewer powered by LLMs (OpenAI GPT-3.5/4, Llama2, Azure AI) & Embeddings, designed to improve code quality and catch bugs before production.
 - [mbzuai-oryx/Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT) - Video-ChatGPT is a video conversation model capable of generating meaningful conversation about videos.
 - [microsoft/HydraLab](https://github.com/microsoft/HydraLab) - Hydra Lab is a Java framework for building a cloud testing infrastructure that provides intelligent cloud testing capabilities for developers.
+- [octimot/StoryToolkitAI](https://github.com/octimot/StoryToolkitAI) - StoryToolkitAI is a film editing tool that uses AI to transcribe, understand content, and search for anything in your footage.
+It is integrated with ChatGPT and OpenAI GPT-4 and offers features such as video indexing, automatic transcriptions, translation, story generation, and speaker detection.
+The tool works locally on your machine and also integrates with DaVinci Resolve Studio 18.
+- [p0n1/epub_to_audiobook](https://github.com/p0n1/epub_to_audiobook) - A command-line tool that converts EPUB ebooks into audiobooks, optimized for use with Audiobookshelf.
 - [pashpashpash/vault-ai](https://github.com/pashpashpash/vault-ai) - OP Vault ChatGPT: Give ChatGPT long-term memory using the OP Stack (OpenAI + Pinecone Vector Database).
 Upload your own custom knowledge base files (PDF, txt, epub, etc) using a simple React frontend.
 - [pgosar/ChatGDB](https://github.com/pgosar/ChatGDB) - Harness the power of ChatGPT inside the GDB or LLDB debugger!
 - [polyrabbit/hacker-news-digest](https://github.com/polyrabbit/hacker-news-digest) - Let ChatGPT Summarize Hacker News for You